kasslent/clc-digital-skills/_lessons/module-2.1.md

 #### Colour Resources
 * [Adobe Color CC](https://color.adobe.com/create/color-wheel/) - tool to help you choose colour palettes
-* [Color Safe](http://colorsafe.co/) - helps you choose colours with appropriate contrast for text
+* [Color Safe](http://colorsafe.co/) - will suggest colours to use for your text based on the background colour you provide
 * [ColorZilla](http://www.colorzilla.com/) - Chrome & Firefox plugin to help you pick colours from websites

 > ## EXERCISE: Testing for Contrast
-> Go to [Color Safe](http://colorsafe.co/) and test the contrast of the current colours you're using on your site.
-If the contrast doesn't get a green checkmark, or if you want the contrast to be better, find a palette that will allow you to meet accessibility standards for colour contrast.
+> Go to [WebAIM's Color Contrast Checker](https://webaim.org/resources/contrastchecker/) and test the contrast of the current colours you're using on your site.
+If the contrast ratio doesn't pass, find a palette that will allow you to meet accessibility standards for colour contrast.
+> As of 2025 in Ontario, all public sector organizations, businesses and non-profit organizations with 50 or more employees will be required to meet **WCAG AA** standards.
+Your province may have different deadlines or requirements, but it's always best to go above and beyond if possible and pass the **AAA** level too!

 <br>